What is penalty APR and how do you avoid it?

 - Get organized.
 To break the cycle of late or missed payments, check your balances frequently and set reminders for payment dates.
 Better yet, set up automatic payments of at least the minimum amount due.

 - Consider applying for a balance transfer credit card if you can’t pay off the balance.
-Look for a balance transfer credit card to lessen the burden of carrying debt subject to a penalty APR.
+Look for a balance transfer credit card to lessen the burden of carrying debt subject to penalty interest.

 How to avoid a penalty APR

-Good financial habits are the key to avoiding penalty rates and many other fees.
+Good financial habits are the key to avoiding late payment penalty rates and many other fees.
 Here are a few habits and tips to consider:

-- Don’t carry a balance.
-The best way to avoid a penalty APR is simple: Pay your monthly credit card bill in full and on time.
-If nothing else, avoid the penalty APR by making a minimum monthly payment by the due date each billing cycle.
+- Don’t carry a balance: The best way to avoid a penalty APR is to pay your monthly credit card bill in full and on time.
+If nothing else, avoid the late payment penalty rate by making a minimum monthly payment by the due date of each billing cycle.

-- Consider automatic payments.
-Many credit card issuers offer the option of automatic payments so you can set a date and put your payments on autopilot.
-The payments draw from your bank account, and you can choose to make a full or minimum payment (although we recommend a full payment if possible).
-Just remember to ensure there’s enough in your bank account to cover the payment amount since insufficient funds are another trigger for penalty APRs.
+- Consider automatic payments: Many credit card issuers offer the option of automatic payments, so you can set a date and put your payments on autopilot.
+The payments are drawn from your bank account, and you can choose to make a full or minimum payment (although we recommend a full payment if possible).
+Just remember to ensure there’s enough in your bank account to cover the payment amount, since insufficient funds can be another trigger for penalty APRs.

 Best credit cards with no penalty APR